 I started my tomato and pepper seeds using my homemade seed starter mix and the double-cup method of planting I learned from John at Backyard Eden.
 Eventually, the plants will be transplanted into larger containers for my indoor garden.

-Man articles have been published on starting tomato plants, but until very recently I haven't seen any written about using the double-cup method.
+Man articles have been published on starting tomato plants, but until recently, I haven’t seen any written about using the double-cup method.

-Using inexpensive, easily modified, reusable, durable cups, that are available in many sizes and can be found in every grocery and discount store seems like a great container to start seeds in.
+Using inexpensive, easily modified, reusable, durable cups available in many sizes and in every grocery and discount store seems like a great container to start seeds in.

-Plus, since those cups are stackable, they can also be used for a water reservoir as the seedlings grow into transplants.
+Plus, since those cups are stackable, they can also be used as a water reservoir as the seedlings grow into transplants.

 Let’s face it planting tomato seeds isn’t that big of a deal or even hard to do.